mjec/hledger-lsp/server/README.md

 ### Validation Settings

-All validation settings default to `true` and can be individually disabled:
+Most validation settings default to `true` and can be individually disabled:

-- `validation.balance`: Verify transactions balance to zero per commodity
+- `validation.balance` (default: true): Verify transactions balance to zero per commodity
-- `validation.missingAmounts`: Ensure at most one posting per transaction omits an amount
+- `validation.missingAmounts` (default: true): Ensure at most one posting per transaction omits an amount
-- `validation.undeclaredAccounts`: Warn about accounts used but not declared
+- `validation.undeclaredAccounts` (default: true): Warn about accounts used but not declared
-- `validation.undeclaredPayees`: Warn about payees used but not declared
+- `validation.undeclaredPayees` (default: **false**): Warn about payees used but not declared
-- `validation.undeclaredCommodities`: Warn about commodities used but not declared
+- `validation.undeclaredCommodities` (default: true): Warn about commodities used but not declared
-- `validation.undeclaredTags`: Warn about tags used but not declared
+- `validation.undeclaredTags` (default: true): Warn about tags used but not declared
-- `validation.dateOrdering`: Detect transactions with dates out of chronological order
+- `validation.dateOrdering` (default: true): Detect transactions with dates out of chronological order
-- `validation.balanceAssertions`: Verify balance assertions match calculated balances
+- `validation.balanceAssertions` (default: true): Verify balance assertions match calculated balances
-- `validation.emptyTransactions`: Require at least 2 postings per transaction
+- `validation.emptyTransactions` (default: true): Require at least 2 postings per transaction
-- `validation.invalidDates`: Check for invalid dates (e.g., February 30, month 13)
+- `validation.invalidDates` (default: true): Check for invalid dates (e.g., February 30, month 13)
-- `validation.futureDates`: Warn about future-dated transactions
+- `validation.futureDates` (default: true): Warn about future-dated transactions
-- `validation.emptyDescriptions`: Warn about transactions with no description
+- `validation.emptyDescriptions` (default: true): Warn about transactions with no description
-- `validation.includeFiles`: Detect missing include files
+- `validation.includeFiles` (default: true): Detect missing include files
-- `validation.circularIncludes`: Detect circular include dependencies
+- `validation.circularIncludes` (default: true): Detect circular include dependencies
-- `validation.markAllUndeclaredInstances`: Mark all instances of undeclared resources with diagnostics, not just the first occurrence
+- `validation.markAllUndeclaredInstances` (default: **true**): Mark all instances of undeclared resources with diagnostics, not just the first occurrence

 ### Severity Settings